-The world's leading company that continues to create customer value through packaging process proposals We will create value that our customers can obtain from our technology and knowledge related to the packaging process TOWA is proud of.
-A company that realizes sustainable society with TOWA's technology We will contribute to the realization of a sustainable society by utilizing TOWA's technologies in various fields.
-3 A well-known company realized by proactive information dissemination In our expansion into new businesses with securing human resources and BtoC in mind, we will strive to actively engage in PR activities because we believe it is necessary to raise our name recognition in society at large.
-A company where employees can work with a smile, where corporate culture is passed on and diverse values are respected We will pass on the DNA we cultivate even over the next ten years.
+We will create value that our customers can obtain from our technology and knowledge related to the packaging process TOWA is proud of.

+We will contribute to the realization of a sustainable society by utilizing TOWA's technologies in various fields.

+In our expansion into new businesses with securing human resources and BtoC in mind, we will strive to actively engage in PR activities because we believe it is necessary to raise our name recognition in society at large.

+We will pass on the DNA we cultivate even over the next ten years.
 At the same time, we aim to be a company that respects diverse values that change with the times and cares about its employees by responding to them flexibly.

-Materiality for the TOWA Group

-TOWA's value creation through contribution to society Contributing to environmental impact reduction Promoting health and productivity management, as well as occupational safety and health Developing human resources and promoting participation involving diverse talent numan resources and promoting participation involving diverse talent at the top of the world by continuously improving our "earning power" and creating further value.

-Further strengthening governance system

 For 2023, we have identified the materiality for the TOWA Group as issues that must be addressed in order to achieve what TOWA wants to be and that will increase our corporate value by addressing and resolving them.
-We will aim to be
+We will aim to be at the top of the world by continuously improving our "earning power" and creating further value.